GPS Log Docs

 You can use GPS Log without a data connection, including spiking locations when you don’t have a data connection.

 As we wrote in 2010, “we understand that international data roaming is expensive (so most people disable it), and many iPhone’s are locked to accept only one companies SIM cards, meaning that most travellers outside their own countries do not have a cellular data connection.
 Thus, one key feature of GPS Log is that it can function with no cellular data connection.
+However, it has some limitations, so please read this advise.”